tarantool/tarantool/changelogs/unreleased/gh-6119-fix-number-mp-encode.md

 ## bugfix/box

-* Fixed a bug when big numbers were incorrectly encoded by msgpackffi, that could lead to wrong select results with big number keys (gh-6119).
+* Fixed a bug when large numbers were encoded incorrectly by `msgpackffi`.
+  It could lead to wrong select results with large number keys (gh-6119).